-The issue is to select the primary (economic) controlled variables (CVs).
+The issue here is to select the primary (economic) controlled variables (CVs).
 That is, for what should we use the (steady-state) degrees of freedom?
 What should we control?

 1. Control active constraints.
 The active constraints come out of the analysis in step 3 or may in some cases be identified based on physical insight.
 The active constraints should be selected as CVs because the optimum is not "flat" with respect to these variables.
-Thus, there is usually a significant economic penalty if we "back off" from the active constraints, so tight control of the active constraints is usually desired.
+Thus, there is usually a significant economic penalty if we "back off" from the active constraints is usually desired.
+Poor control makes it necessary to "back off" from the active constraint and this gives a loss.
+If a constrained optimization method is used for the optimization, then we can find the magnitude of the loss from the Lagrange multiplier $\lambda$ , and we have Loss = $\lambda backoff$ .